 Well, maybe Mark Wright and Michelle Keegan asked the Cameron’s who moved them into 10 Downing Street… because they called Simply Removals, and we were happy to provide our star service!

 Please see below the link to read the Daily Mail article about Mark and Michelle’s move.
-You will see some photos of our staff moving them into their new Essex home, and hopefully you’ll notice the care and attention we provide for every single move!
+You will see some photos of our professional moving company moving them into their new Essex home, and hopefully you’ll notice the care and attention we provide for every single move!